 Topic: Wealth Management

-No one can make consistently make accurate stock predictions today—or any other time.
+No one can consistently make accurate stock predictions today—or any other time.
 It’s far better to follow this advice instead.

 no one can make consistently make accurate stock predictions today or any other time